thii777/sidBackend/README.md

  #### Sequelize e sequelize-cli configuration

- - sequelize is a database orm, that's where I communicate with the database by writing in javascript <br />
+ - sequelize is a database orm, that's where I communicate with the database by writing <br />
- and sequelize is responsible for translating this language to sql,
+ in javascript and sequelize is responsible for translating this language to sql
  - sequelize-cli is a command interface that helps you create migrations

  #### Technologies used